tatabong18/valemia_atabong_braidstribeapp_capstone/src/main/resources/README_templates.md

 - July 12th
 - Controller mapping edits
-- Thymeleaf not working properly
+- Thymeleaf errors 404

 - July 13th
-- incorporated Thymeleaf
+- Edited Thymeleaf
 - worked on mapping

 - July 14th
-- Database created for Braidstribe Products
+- Database created for BraidsTribe Products
 - added About Us Html
+- added registration.html

 - July 15th
+- Added New product html
+- brought back security

 - July 16th
+- created security roles for user, admin and super admin
+- debugging and finishing touches

 ## User Stories

 ### Admin

-- As an admin, I want to log in with an admin privilege so that I can edit the list of products, update the price, etc.
+- As an admin, I want to log in with an admin privilege so that I can edit the list of products, update the prices/products and perform CRUD.

     - Tasks:
         1. Create a database and a User table containing username, password and privilege.
         2. Login screen asking for username and password.
         3. Check if the username exists in the User table
         4. Check if the password matches the entry in the table
-        5. Assign the privilege to the current user login session
+        5. Assign privileges to the current user(s)
         6. If login is successful, show the main screen with options according to login privilege.

 #### Admin
 1. View Quantity Ordered for Each Product
-   As an admin, I can easily view the quantity ordered for each braiding hair product.
+   As an admin, I can easily view the quantity ordered for each braiding hair product(s).
 This information allows me to identify the popular items and make informed decisions regarding stock management and future orders.
 2. Add New Braiding Hair Product
    To expand the product catalog, as an admin, I have the privilege to add new braiding hair products.
 This feature enables me to specify the product details, such as name, description, price, and available stock.
 3. View List of Braiding Hair Products
-   As an admin, I can access a comprehensive list of all available braiding hair and products.
+   As an admin, I can access a comprehensive list of all available products.
 This list provides an overview of the product catalog and allows me to stay informed about the current inventory.
 4. Edit Braiding Hair Product Details
-   Admins have the ability to edit the details of any braiding hair product.
+   Admins have the ability to edit the details of any braiding hair product(s).
 This feature ensures that you can keep the product information up to date, including making changes to the product name, description, price, or any other relevant details.
 5. Delete Braiding Hair Product
    In case a braiding hair product is no longer available or has been discontinued, as an admin, you can easily delete the product from the catalog.
 This action removes the product from the list and ensures accurate representation of the available inventory.
 6. As an Admin, I want to have the ability to view and filter orders based on a specific day.
 This feature helps me identify the orders that need to be prepared and fulfilled by me.